LuckyML96/ucb-cybersecurity/README.md

 |Web2|Webserver2/DVWA|10.1.0.6|Linux|
 |ELK|ELK Server|10.2.0.4|Linux|

-### The following is a table of the access policices in place on the network
+### Table of the access policices in place on the network

 |NAME|EXPOSED PORTS|ALLOWED IP ADDRESSES|
 |----|-------------|--------------------|